EU antitrust regulators open third front against Google

 British price comparison site Foundem, whose complaint triggered the EU investigation, urged the Commission to take speedy action.

-"We are concerned that if it does not act conclusively inthe near future there may be little competition left toprotect," Foundem CEO Shivaun Raff said in a statement.
+"We are concerned that if it does not act conclusively in the near future there may be little competition left to protect," Foundem Chief Executive Shivaun Raff said in a statement.

 The EU's pursuit of Google, along with probes into other U.S. multinationals over tax issues and control of personal data, has caused irritation in Washington, with President Barack Obama last year accusing Europe of veering toward protectionism.

-Google's AdWords and Aden's programmes have been on the Commission's radar since 2010, under Vestager's predecessor, after rivals complained about unfair advertising exclusivity clauses and undue restrictions on other advertisers.
+Google's AdWords and AdSense programmes have been on the Commission's radar since 2010, under Vestager's predecessor, after rivals complained about unfair advertising exclusivity clauses and undue restrictions on other advertisers.